 You don’t have to go broke.
 But indulge yourself in one small way.
 Splurge on the fancy shampoo.
 Snag those crafty earrings you’ve been coveting from Etsy.
 Pre-order the new mystery from your favorite author.

-I paid more than I normally would for a lovely pine-scented dish soap, of all things, and every time I wash a plate, the Christmastime aroma lifts my spirits for a few seconds.
+I paid more than I normally would for a lovely pine-scented dish soap, of all things, over the holidays.
+And every time I wash a plate, the Christmastime aroma lifts my spirits for a few seconds.
 Worth it.

 4. Light your favorite candle